jakejunk/junker.dev/server/src/main/resources/notes/why-is-this-mountaintop-so-interesting.md

 ---
 title: Why Is This Mountaintop So Interesting?
-description: No, it's not because "liminal space".
+description: What a magnificent rock.
-creationDate: 2025-4-8
+creationDate: 2025.4.8
 ---

 # Why Is This Mountaintop So Interesting?